asilichenko/screen-orientation-example/README.md

-# screen-orientation-example
-Android example app how switch between two activites by screen orientation.
+# Adnroid: How switch in between two activites by screen orientation

 There are two activities: `MainActivity` and `SecondActivity`.